 ON THIS PAGE: You will find some basic information about these diseases and the parts of the body they may affect.
 This is the first page of Cancer.Net’s Guide to Thymoma and Thymic Carcinoma.
 Use the menu to see other pages.
 Think of that menu as a roadmap to this entire guide.

 Thymoma and thymic carcinoma are types of cancer that begin in the thymus.
 The thymus is located under the breastbone, also called the sternum.
 It is a small organ that is part of the body’s immune system.

 About the lymphatic system

 The thymus is part of the lymphatic system.
 The lymphatic system is made up of thin vessels that branch out to all parts of the body.
 These vessels carry lymph.
-Lymph is a colorless fluid that carries away waste and transports a type of white blood cell called lymphocytes.
+Lymph is a colorless fluid that carries away waste and transports a type of white blood cell call lymphocytes.
 Lymphocytes fight germs throughout the body.
 There are two kinds of lymphocytes:

 B-lymphocytes make antibodies to fight bacteria.
 They may also be called B cells.